Huayangcai/R_TIDE-V1.0-Matlab-Toolbox/README.md

 `ipre`: the method you used for prediction.
 If ipre=1, it will save the coefficients for prediction and then invoke the program, namely, `Rtide_predict.m`; If ipre=2, it will directly predict.
 Divide the time series into 2 parts, one of which is used to derive coefficient for prediction, the other is used for prediction.
 Users should set the length of time series in the file, namely, `Rtide_pre.m`.
 So if it is the first time to use it, this parameter should be set as 1.

+`tsnr`: decide whether you’d like to add an error estimation.
+If tsnr=0, it will output the tidal properties.
+If tsnr=1, it will add an error estimation invoking the function 'Rtide_harmonic_witherr.m';

+`tau`: the default value of travelling time of river discharge propagating to the studied tidal gauging station.

 Descriptions of the outputs:

 `nameu`: the name of the selected tidal constituents